The Peugeot Story

 1948THE MIRACLE OF THE SOCHALIENNE RENAISSANCE

-Peugeot was used to adapting to external hazards and, betting on the Allied advance and the end of the war, began to study a new vehicle in 1944.
-Unfortunately, the…
+Well versed in the exercise of adaptability to external hazards, betting on the advance of the Allies and the end of the war, Peugeot began, in 1944, to study a new vehicle…